UnstaBleSos/7th-sem-Project-Content-Based-Filtering/README.md

-First Install pycharm community edition as the code editor
+<h1>First Install pycharm community edition as the code editor </h1>

 Install and import  all the dependencies : <br>
 import uuid<br>